AndBible/docs-wiki/Developer-documentation.md

 Please name your branches in the following syntax: `<type>/#<issue-number>_<name>`, where

-- `<type>` is either feature or bugfix.
-Could also be refactor or improvement if it is clearly not a new feature or a bugfix.
+- `<type>` can be one of:
+  - feature
+  - bugfix
+  - improve
+  - docs
+  - refactor
-- `<issue-number>` is Github issue number
+- `<issue-number>` is the Github issue number.
+Use it where applicable, e.g. docs or refactor might not have an issue.
-- `<name>` is short human-readable name of the feature, spaces replaced with underscores (_).
+- `<name>` is a short human-readable name of the feature, spaces replaced with underscores (_).

 Example: feature/#100_improve_layout